 (c) Mutate

-The mutate function allows you to define new variables or redefine existing variables.
+function allows you to define new variables or redefine existing variables.
 Currently, the national data set only includes the overall vote share of the parties (e.g., Democratic votes divided by total votes).
-To be consistent with the state-level data, define new variables dem_tpv and rep_tpv as the two party vote share (as percentages) received by the Democratic and Republican candidates, respectively.
-Then select only the year, dem_tpv, and rep_tpv columns and save this dataframe as object national_mutate.
+To be consistent with the state-level data, define new variables dem_tpv

 Hint: the Democratic two party vote share is equal to Democratic two party vote share divided by the Democratic two party vote share plus the Republican two party vote share.
 You should multiply by 100 to get vote shares as percentages.